Trust land

 Inconsistent actions

 Trustees must maintain and manage the land in a manner consistent with the purpose of the trust land.
-However, we may approve an inconsistent action if this does not adversely affect any local business or diminish the trust land’s purpose.
+However, trustees can take an inconsistent action if this does not diminish the trust land’s purpose and adversely affect the public interest.
+Trustees may require approval from us or may need to prepare a management plan.

 Model by-laws